kubevirt/user-guide/docs/operations/node_maintenance.md

 If the `LiveMigration`
 [feature gate](./activating_feature_gates.md#how-to-activate-a-feature-gate)
 is enabled, it is possible to
 specify an `evictionStrategy` on VMIs which will react with live-migrations on specific taints on nodes.
-The following snippet on a VMI ensures that the VMI is migrated if the `kubevirt.io/drain:NoSchedule` taint is added to a nodes:
+The following snippet on a VMI or the VMI templates in a VM ensures that the VMI is migrated during node eviction:

     spec:
       evictionStrategy: LiveMigrate